What trance phenomena are you likely to experience when you go into hypnosis? And what is a trance anyway?

 This is where your consciousness merges with a Bigger Reality (otherwise referred to as God, the Tao, The Supreme Identity, Great Spirit, call it what you will).
 Subject and object combine.
 Duality ends.

 Stephen Wolinsky refers to this as a ‘no-state-state’ but I suspect that the REM state is somehow involved in experiences of mysticism.
 We seem to switch over to right-hemisphere dominance, out of the ‘known world’ of our egos and into a mythic, archetypal realm.

 It’s almost as if during such moments we experience the ultimate pattern-match: God consciousness.
 Everything becomes One Thing.

 So, these are some of the things that can happen in trance.

 I really hope that the info on this page helps you identify the trance phenomena you are already experiencing in your life, those times when you ‘zone out’ (dissociate), forget something (amnesia), or feel like a child again (age regression), for example.

 Remember, it is you that created these trances many years ago.
 It had a purpose back then, but has since become automatic.

 The reassuring thing is that, with the right help, trance can be used skilfully to create a better reality for yourself, free from negative phenomena and behaviours.

-And if you’re interested in one-to-one hypnotherapy (in-person or online) click the button below for more info.
+And if you’re interested in one-to-one hypnotherapy (in-person or online) find out about a Free Discovery Session.